m0n01d/elmforreactdevs/posts/Pillar_02_TEA.md

 We just need a wrapper for them at the appropriate level.

-Our top level `Msg` type wraps nested submodules’ `Msg`s And our top level Model will wrap nested `Model`s
+Our top level `Msg` type wraps nested submodules’ `Msg`s

+And our top level Model will wrap nested `Page Model`s

-It’s turtles all the way down.
+> It’s turtles all the way down.

 Wrapping in this way is robust and reliable.
 It’s easier to reason about when a module at 1 level looks and acts just like a module 1 or 2 levels deeper.
 The consistency is a huge win for productivity.